 - Prepare a baking sheet: Line a baking sheet with parchment paper or foil.

-- Make the meatballs: Add your ground meat to a large bowl.
-You will need about 2 pounds.
-Add all of the remaining ingredients to the meat and mix well.
+- Make the meatballs: Add your ground meat to a large bowl (you'll need about 2 lbs) and add all of the remaining ingredients to the meat and mix well.
 Use your hands to do this.

 - Portion them: Use a cookie scoop to portion out your meatballs.
-I use a medium scoop (2 tbsp in size also known as a #30 cookie scoop)
+I use a medium scoop (2 tbsp in size/#30 cookie scoop) for the perfect size.

 - Bake: Place the meatballs on your prepared baking sheet and bake for 20 minutes.

 Baking up meatballs is a great way to have easy portable protein on hand.
-These are delicious warm or cold.[/caption]
+The best part: these are delicious warm or cold!
+Nothing can stop you.

 I use glass containers with clip-on lids for storing my proteins and veggies.
 I've found that these are the easiest to stack in the fridge and easiest to store when I'm not using them.